mailchimp/content-style-guide/readme.md

 ### Line Breaks

-If you want a line to break to the next line but don’t want to start a new paragraph, end the line with two spaces.
+If you want a line to break to the next line but do not want to start a new paragraph, end the line with two spaces.
 This will render a `<br>` tag.

 ### Widows